Appdynamics/AppDynamics.DEXTER/README.md

 ## Dashboards Report
 Dashboards report shows information about all Dashboards, Widgets and Time Series and their relationship to other Entities in Controller is available in [Dashboards](../../wiki/Dashboards-Report) report.

+## APM Entity Dashboards Report
+See Flowmap dashboard screenshot about each and every detected Entity in APM applications in [Entity Dashboards](../../wiki/APM-Entity-Dashboards-Report) report.

 # Get Started
 ## Documentation
 If you are new to AppDynamics DEXTER and want an introduction, read through 3 part [Walkthrough](../../wiki/Home#walkthrough).